btrettel/blastersim/to-do.md

 - pressure gradient
     - Is the pressure gradient necessary?
 The multiple control volumes will provide a pressure gradient of sorts.
     - After adding the pressure gradient, connections will need to know where they are connected.
+    - Model pressure drop over long tubes from the friction factor.
 - exterior ballistics
 - Error messages:
     - When mass or temperature goes negative, suggest that perhaps the effective area is too large.